-Your monthly payment fluctuates in line with a Standard Variable Rate (SVR) of interest, set by the lender.
-You probably won't get penalised if you decide to change lenders and you may be able to repay additional amounts without penalty too.
+Your monthly payment fluctuates in line with a standard variable rate (SVR) of interest, which is set by the lender.
+You probably won't get penalised if you decide to change lenders and you may also be able to repay additional amounts without incurring a penalty.
 Many lenders won't offer their SVR to new borrowers.